Risingson/eveeyedocs/docs/ui/settings.md

 #### Use Wormholes
 Use your mapped wormholes to calculate a route including [Thera connections](https://eveeye.readthedocs.io/en/latest/map/map-options-misc/) if activated.
 ### Jumpdrive Settings
+See [this](https://eveeye.readthedocs.io/en/latest/navigation/jump-planning/) for more information on jump planning.
 #### Use Jumpdrive
 This would enable finding routes using a jumpdrive.
 #### Jump vs Gates Limit